Planned maintenance

 Jönköping University, School of Health and Welfare, HHJ, Department of Natural Science and Biomedicine.
 Jönköping University, School of Health and Welfare, HHJ.
 Centre for Oral Health.
 Jönköping University, School of Health and Welfare, HHJ.
 ADULT.
 Jönköping University, School of Health and Welfare, HHJ.
 ARN-J (Aging Research Network - Jönköping).
 Department of Health Sciences, Karlstad University, Karlstad, Sweden.

-Views on oral health determinants as described by persons with continuous positive airway pressure-treated obstructive sleep apnoea: a qualitative study2023In: BMC Oral Health, ISSN 1472-6831, E-ISSN 1472-6831, Vol. 23, no 1, article id 407Article in journal (Refereed)
+Views on oral health determinants as described by persons with continuous positive airway pressure-treated obstructive sleep apnoea: a qualitative study2023In: BMC Oral Health, E-ISSN 1472-6831, Vol. 23, no 1, article id 407Article in journal (Refereed)

 Abstract [en]